-Note 34 Environmental Issues
+Note 34 Environment

 The Company has a Quality and Environment Policy that addresses compliance with laws and regulations applicable to the shipping business, helping to conserve the environment and prevent pollution.
-Given the nature of its businesses, the Company has not made any disbursements for this concept during the year.
+Because of the nature of its businesses, the Company has not made any disbursements for this concept during the year.